rajkumarkarthik/rdpartial/README.md

 bounds_sharp(sim$x, sim$y, cutoff = 16, true_counts = true_counts)
 ```

+## Acknowledgments

+Development of this package was assisted by OpenAI's ChatGPT (GPT-4) for code optimization and documentation refinement.
+All algorithmic design, mathematical implementation, and scientific validation remain the work of the authors.

-## Credits and disclaimer
+## License

-This package was developed with partial assistance from OpenAI's ChatGPT language model.
-The code in this package is provided **"as-is"**, without warranty of any kind, express or implied.
-Use it at your own risk.
+This package is provided under the GPL (>= 3) license.
+See LICENSE for details.